 Maintain a high standard of cleanliness and hygiene at the workplace.
 Unclean surfaces present a risk of infection.
 Hygiene-related measures also help prevent other infectious diseases, such as seasonal influenza and gastrointestinal diseases.

 - Cleaning guidelines are available on the FIOH website: Cleaning guidelines for the prevention of COVID-19 infections

 - Maintaining a high standard of hygiene and general cleanliness is especially important at workplaces where people work close to other people and used shared equipment, tools or instruments.

 - Keyboards and other devices should also be cleaned regularly.
 Request cleaning instructions from equipment manufacturers and suppliers and make sure that the necessary cleaning supplies are easily available.

-- Provide guidance on regular and effective hand washing(THL video) and remind people about proper coughing hygiene (THL video).
+- Provide guidance on regular and effective hand washing(the Finnish Institute for Health and Welfare video) and remind people about proper coughing hygiene (the Finnish Institute for Health and Welfare video).

 - Ensure that everyone who visits the workplace, including partners and subcontractors, have access to hand washing facilities.
 If hand washing is not possible, keep alcohol-based hand sanitizer available.

 - Remember to observe the guidelines yourself – managers and supervisors play an important role in setting the right example.

 - Instructions on hand washing and coughing hygiene can be printed from the Finnish Institute for Health and Welfare’s material bank (A4, A3, MP4).